 1176 Rev D Compressor with Orange Drop Mod - Brand new Hairball 1176 Rev D FET compressor with Orange Drop capacitor mod, hand build in the USA.
-We are an authorized builder for Hairball Audio.
+We are an authorized builder for Hairball and offer a one year warranty on all new units.

 Build to Order, Parts in Stock!
 We have the parts in-stock and available for the quantity of this listing.
 When your order is received, your unit will be built from the parts we have in-stock and ship to you in two-weeks.